Table of Contents

 What Is the Wash-Sale Rule?

-The wash-sale rule prevents investors from selling a security at a loss and buying back the same security, or one that is “substantially identical”, within 30 days.
+The wash-sale rule prevents investors from selling a security at a loss and buying back the same security, or one that’s “substantially identical”, within 30 days before and after the sale.
 If you sell a security in order to harvest a loss and then replace it with the same or a substantially similar security, the IRS will disallow the loss — and you won’t reap the desired tax benefit.

 How ETFs Help With the Wash-Sale Rule

 In some ways, ETFs may make tax-loss harvesting a little easier.
-For instance, if an investor harvests a loss from an emerging-market stocks ETF, he or she can soon after buy a “similar” but non-identical emerging-market stocks ETF because the fund may have slightly different constituents.
+For instance, if an investor harvests a loss from an emerging-market stocks ETF, they can soon buy a similar but nonidentical emerging-market stocks ETF because the fund may have slightly different constituents.

 Because most robo-advisors generate automated portfolios comprised of low-cost ETFs, this can also support the process of automated tax-loss harvesting.